Rocket-Money-OSRS/Level3Clues/README.md

 3. Copy the plugin to your RuneLite plugins folder or add it to your custom RuneLite client.
 4. Enable the **Level 3 Clues** plugin from the in-game plugin panel.

+# Future
+- Lots of updates and information eneded.
+Working on a panel version for all account types to setup good/bad/other types of categories of clues etc and will implemnent this in it.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for additional clue logic or area restrictions, open an issue or submit a pull request.